SimplQ/simplQ-frontend/README.md

 npm start
 ```

-We use [Storybook.js](https://storybook.js.org/) for prototyping our components, and to start storybook, run:
+We use [Storybook.js](https://storybook.js.org/) for prototyping components, to start, run:

 ```
 npm run storybook